DanB91/GBEmu/README.md

 	* clang  -- Tested on clang 9.
 	* gcc -- Tested on GCC 5.4 (which is what comes with Ubuntu 16.04).
 	* GTK3
-	* Install SDL2 library on your favorite distro.
+	* Install the sndio library on your favorite distro.
 	* Tested on Arch Linux and Ubuntu 16.04 LTS.
 - To compile:
- 1. Install SDL2 and GTK3 libs
+ 1. Install sndio and GTK3 libs
-	- For example, on Ubuntu: `sudo apt install libsdl2-dev libgtk-3-dev`
+	- For example, on Ubuntu: `sudo apt install libsndio-dev libgtk-3-dev`
  2. Go to the source directory in the Terminal.
  3. `make release`
  4. The executable is located in the build directory